openvinotoolkit/model_server/docs/mediapipe.md

 When the input graph would be set as OVTENSOR, an arbitrary shape and precisions on the input would be allowed.
 It will be converted to OV::Tensor object and passed to the graph.
 For example input with shape (1,3,300,300) FP32 assuming that format would be accepted by the graph calculators.

+TBD code snippets for ovtensor and image

 There is also an option to avoid any data conversions in the serialization and deserialization by the OpenVINO Model Server.
-When the input stream is of type REQUEST, it will be passed through to the calculator.
-The receiving calculator will be in charge to deserialize it and interpret all the content.
+When the input stream is of type REQUEST, it will be passed-through to the calculator.
+The receiving calculator will be in charge of deserializing it and interpreting all the content.
 Likewise, the output format RESPONSE delegate to the calculator creating a complete KServe response message to the client.
 That gives extra flexibility in the data format.

+**Note:** For list of supported packet types and tags of OpenVINOInferenceCalculator, including graph examples, check documentation of [OpenVINO Model Server calculators](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/calculators/ovms/).

 ### Side packets
 Side packets are special parameters which can be passed to the calculators at the beginning of the graph initialization.
 It can tune the behavior of the calculator like set the object detection threshold or number of objects to process.
 With KServe gRPC API you are also able to push side input packets into graph.
 They are to be passed as KServe request parameters.
 They can be of type string, int64 or boolean.
 Note that with the gRPC stream connection, only the first request in the stream can include the side package parameters.

-Review also an example in [object detection demo](../demos/mediapipe/object_detection/README.md)

 ### List of default calculators
 Beside OpenVINO inference calculators, there are included, by default, in the public image also all the calculators used in the enabled demos.
-They can be identified in the bazel [BUILD](../src/BUILD) file in the target `ovms_lib` directly or in the nested dependencies in the included support for mediapipe graphs like:
+They can be identified in the bazel [BUILD](../src/BUILD) file in the target `ovms_lib` directly or in the nested dependencies in the included support for MediaPipe graphs like:
 [holistic](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/graphs/holistic_tracking/BUILD),
 [object detection](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/graphs/object_detection/BUILD) etc.